yadavchitranshi89/MongoDB-20-Days-Challenge/README.md

-# MongoDB 20 Days Challenge 🚀
+# MongoDB 20 Days Challenge

+##  About This Project
+This repository contains my 20-day journey of learning MongoDB from basic to advanced.

+##  Goal
+To build a strong understanding of MongoDB and practice real-world queries.

+## Progress
-## Day 1: Introduction to MongoDB
+- Day 1 Introduction to MongoDB

-Today I learned:
+##  Topics Covered (Day 1)
 - What is MongoDB
-- Features of MongoDB
+- Features
 - Applications
 - Language Support
 - Working of MongoDB

-### Key Points:
-MongoDB is a NoSQL database that stores data in a flexible, schema-less format, making it powerful for modern applications.
+## Why I’m Doing This
+I am documenting my learning publicly to stay consistent and improve my database skills.

+##  Next
+Day 2: Basic of Mongodb and CRUD Operations.